All Episodes

 Unlike the meddling that we've got every day from this bunch who can't leave well enough alone.

-Open line Friday, your calls are coming up when we come back from this obscene profit timeout.
+Your calls are coming up when we come back from this obscene profit timeout.

-Quick reminder here before we go to the uh the phone, support for Obamacare has hit its lowest point since the law passed in March of 2010, according to a new monthly poll from the Kaiser Family Foundation.
+Quick reminder here before we go to the phone, support for Obamacare has hit its lowest point since the law passed in March of 2010, according to a new monthly poll from the Kaiser Family Foundation.

 After months of split support for the law, 51% of respondents had an unfavorable view.